Coexistence of Scale-Invariant States in Incompressible Elastomers

-Many material models possess scale symmetry as an intermediate asymptotic property between the molecular length scale and the system scale.
-The configurations of small enough patches of material, which are still larger than the small-scale cut-off, must be independent of both the macroscopic and microscopic details.
-In particular such configurations must become invariant under rescaling as the system size is taken to infinity.

-To compare the elastomer with other materials, it is helpful to view the deformation gradient $\mathbf{A}$ as a tensor order parameter.
-Then, what distinguishes the elastomer from other materials with tensor order parameters, say nematic liquid crystals, is the \emph{compatibility constraint} that $\mathbf{A}=\partial \mathbf{x}/\partial \mathbf{X}$.
-A similar constraint holds for the scalar phase variables that appear in theories of smectic liquid crystals and superconductors.
-What distinguishes the elastomer from smectics and superconductors is the vector nature of the ``phase'' variable $\mathbf{x}$.
-Because of the compatibility constraint, an external field conjugate to $\mathbf{A}$ is equivalent to the application of tractions to the boundary of a sample.
-The compatibility constraint plays a fundamental role in our analysis below.

-Even though rubbers are stable enough materials to use in car tires, let us for the moment forget this stability and compute the ``phase diagram'' corresponding to (\ref{eq:NHM}), viewed as an abstract material.
-For simplicity, we consider only plane strain deformations so that $\mathbf{x},\mathbf{X}\in\mathbb{R}^2$.
-In this exercise, we would identify different phases with homogenous values of $\mathbf{A}$ corresponding to distinct local minima of the free energy density $\mathcal{F}$.
-This is, for example, how the austenite and martensite phases of shape-memory alloys are described.
-If $\mathcal{F}$ has multiple local minima, then we can consider the coexistence of any two phases.
-Because of the compatibility constraint, phase boundaries between such phases can involve at most a rank-one jump in $\mathbf{A}$.
+As a preliminary exercise, it is easy to check that any homogenous deformation gradient $\mathbf{A}$ defines a scale invariant state, which in this case is a phase.
+Then, if the free energy density $\mathcal{F}(\mathbf{A})$ had multiple local minima, one could consider the coexistence of any two phases.
+The compatibility constraint that $\mathbf{A}=\partial \mathbf{x}/\partial \mathbf{X}$ tightly restricts which phases can coexist.
+Because of this constraint, phase boundaries can involve at most a rank-one jump in $\mathbf{A}$.
 That is if $\mathbf{A}_1$ and $\mathbf{A}_2$ are the two phases then $\mathbf{A}_1-\mathbf{A}_2=\mathbf{a}\otimes \mathbf{N}$ where $\mathbf{N}$ is the interface normal and $\mathbf{a}$ is some vector.
-(Otherwise the elastomer material would tear along the phase boundary.)
-One can check that $\mathcal{F}$ is rank-one convex\footnote{A function $F$ is rank-one convex if $F(\mathbf{A} + (1-t) \mathbf{a}\otimes \mathbf{b})\le tF(\mathbf{A}) + (1-t)F(\mathbf{A}+\mathbf{a}\otimes \mathbf{b})$ for every number $t\in [0,1]$, matrix $\mathbf{A}$, and pair of vectors $\mathbf{a}$, $\mathbf{b}$.
-In our case this condition is equivalent to the Lagrange-Hadamard inequality, or a finite shear wave speed at all states of deformation.}.
-Invoking Maxwell's famous argument, we conclude that no two phases can coexist for any value of applied field (i.e. imposed stress).
-Hence the neo-Hookean material has no phase transitions.
+(Otherwise the elastomer would tear along the phase boundary.)
+For any two compatible phases one can compute that $\det\mathbf{A}_1= \det \mathbf{A}_2$ and that $\mathcal{F}$ is a convex function along the chord joining $\mathbf{A}_1$ to $\mathbf{A}_2$ (i.e. $\mathcal{F}$ is rank-one convex).
+Recalling Maxwell's construction for the van der Waals gas \cite{Pathria}, we infer that there can be no energy barrier between \emph{compatible} phases of the elastomer, and thus no coexistence of distinct, homogenous states.